Frequently Asked Questions

 - If you file an 1120-RIC, 1120-REIT, or 8023 federal return file a TC-20MC Utah tax return

-- If you file an 1120-H or 990-T federal return and you have either federal taxable income or a Utah refundable tax credit which you wish to claim, file a TC-20MC Utah tax return
+- If you file an 1120-H or 990-T federal return and you have either federal taxable income or a Utah refundable tax credit that you wish to claim, file a TC-20MC Utah tax return

 What is the corporate franchise tax?